facekapow/mini-utils/README.md

 This DOES extend the prototype of some things.

 ## Cross-environment Utils:
-  * isNode() - Boolean - Is the script running under Node?
+  * isNode() - Boolean - Is the script running in Node?
+  * isBrowser() - Boolean - Is the script running in a browser?
   * isWebWorker() - Boolean - Is the script running in a WebWorker?
   * inherits(class, superClass) - undefined - Minimal implementation of Node's `inherits`.
   * guid() - String - Generate a GUID (well, a pseudo-GUID).